phkaeser/wlmaker/doc/ROADMAP.md

   * Magic corner to lock immediately.
   * Magic corner to inhibit locking.
   * Configurable corners, timeout and visualization.

+* Documentation updates
+  * Update README to reflect "early-access" vs. "early development".
+  * Screenshots included. (can we script these?)

 ## Pending